 - Spread the filling on the dough evenly leaving out only the edges.

-- Fold the edges, and apply some butter on them.
+- Fold the edges, and apply some butter.
 Roll the dough and place it on a buttered baking sheet, seam down.
 Brush the roll with butter.

 - Bake the strudel for about 40 minutes in a preheated oven at 400°F. During the baking process brush the roll with butter several times.
 A few minutes before removing the strudel from the oven, brush it with sweet cream.